great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.17.23/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 ### Connect to source data

-Connect to source data stored on a GCS or .
+Connect to source data stored on GCS or BigQuery.

 <Tabs
   groupId="connect-to-data-gcs-bigquery"